🫱🏿🫲🏽 Induction

 Resources

-The facilitator will use this presentation πŸ‘‰ Learning as a community presentation
+The facilitator will make a copy of this presentation 👉 Learning as a community presentation or set the same thing up on a physical board with sticky notes.

 Preparation